Ummm Where Do I Stand Coach?

 This is the classic set up for soccer positions but if you're looking for A New Approach to the Analysis of Pitch Positions in Professional Soccer then read this interesting article.

-At any level
+- At any level

 Soccer Goalies perhaps play the most difficult of all soccer positions on the pitch without a doubt.

-In a split second they can be the hero or the goat, every move they make constantly under the microscope.
+- In a split second they can be the hero or the goat, every move they make constantly under the microscope.

-A quality Center Back destroys tackles, is dominant in the air and is a general in the back.
+- A quality Center Back destroys tackles, is dominant in the air and is a general in the back.

 Outside Fullback can come in all shapes and forms but a great outside back in the modern game can play on both halves of the field and on both sides of the ball.